karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

 - `get_width_percent(percent)`: Returns a width based on a percentage of the viewport width
 - `get_height_percent(percent)`: Returns a height based on a percentage of the viewport height
 - `set_safe_size(control, size)`: Safely sets the size of a Control node using set_deferred to avoid warnings with anchored controls
+- `set_safe_position(control, position)`: Safely sets the position of a Control node using set_deferred to avoid warnings with anchored controls

 ### Usage Example